Feel Like Makin' Love (Roberta Flack song): Track listing

+Charts

 D'Angelo version

-"Feel Like Makin' Love" was covered by American R&B and neo soul musician D'Angelo for his second studio album Voodoo (2000).
+American R&B and neo soul musician D'Angelo covered the song for his second studio album Voodoo (2000).
 It was released April 8, 2000, on Virgin Records as the album's fifth and last single.
 His cover version features a quiet storm radio-style sound and heavy use of multi-tracking for vocals.
 It was initially planned as a duet with R&B singer Lauryn Hill.
 Although tapes were sent via FedEx between the two, the collaboration between D'Angelo and Hill was aborted and the song was instead recorded solo.
 According to producer and drummer Questlove, the duet failed to materialize due to "too many middle men....
 I don't think Lauryn and D ever talked face-to-face."
 Mistakenly, some critics who later reviewed the album's track assumed that Lauryn Hill's vocals are present in the recording.

 According to Questlove's review of Voodoo at Okayplayer, the song's production was also managed by late hip hop producer J Dilla, as Questlove stated "Jay Dee did the Lauryn track".
 Dilla, however, did not receive an official credit for the song.
 As a single, "Feel Like Makin' Love" was Voodoo's least successful, as it only reached #109 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.

-Chart performance
+Charts

 Other versions

 The song has been covered by many artists.
 Among the most notable are: